 Project Documentation – 10 Key Project Documents

-Documentation is a written material that provides official information regarding the business such as records, procedures, plans, and reports.
-Project documentation is the process of creating key documents that are needed to carry out a project effectively.
-For instance, these plans and reports might include, baseline schedule, project status reports, WBS, etc. The main purpose of conducting this process is to provide everybody a clear and accessible format and well-written content.
+Documentation is a written material that provides official information regarding the project such as records, procedures, plans, and reports.
 Therefore project documentation should be officially written and should include the right information.

 Why Do We Need Project Documentation?

 Since the project documentation includes maintained or recorded material, project teams need project documentation in order to provide proof of traceability.
 Project documentation also helps to track the project performance which is important for decision making.

 Experienced project managers always understand the importance of project documentation because it plays a key role in dispute resolution.
 For example, let’ say that you are managing a project and one of your subcontractors asserted a time extension claim against you.
 The subcontractor attached daily workforce reports to the claim file and asserted that he brought enough labor for the task.
 According to him, all the delays must be are attributable to you.